Angular 7 | Architecture

 Angular is a platform or framework to build client-based applications in HTML and TypeScript.
 It is written in TypeScript.
 It implements core and optional functionality as a set of TypeScript libraries that are imported into applications.
 Angular consists of Three main things that are Modules, Components, and Routing.

 ngModules or modules are basic building blocks of angular applications.
 An angular app is defined by a set of ngModules.
 It is important for every application to have a root module in it.
 Components define views, which are sets of screen elements that Angular can choose among and modify according to the program logic and data.
 It is important to have at least one component in every application called the root component.
 Components use services to communicate and share data with each other.
-Routing includes the linking of multiple components with each other.
+Routing includes the linking of multiple components with each other in order to navigate to a different components.

 A NgModule declares a compilation context for a set of components that is dedicated to an application domain, a workflow, or a closely related set of capabilities.
 A NgModule can associate its components with related code, such as services, to form functional units.
 Every angular application always has a module known as a root module, named as Appmodule in the application.